-Our pre/post Halloween list is all treats, no creeps.
-Keep calm and check what's good in the spooky days ahead.
+Our pre/post Halloween list is all treats, no tricks.
+Keep calm and check what's good in the days ahead.

 18.00 Open Windows – Reflections on BEUYS @ Sexauer Gallery

 WHY: The group show „Open Windows – Refelctions on BEUYS“ presents positions of important contemporary artists whose works demonstrate elements that are closely connected to Joseph Beuys.
 Key achievements and different socially relevant aspects of Beuys' oeuvre will be reflected upon.
 The show includes works by Slater Bradley, Asta Gröting, Alexander Iskin, Alfredo Jaar, Kitty Kraus, Jonathan Meese, Michael Sailstorfer, Christoph Schlingensief, Rirkrit Tiravanija, Rebecca Warren, and Erwin Wurm.

 Sexauer Gallery / Streustr.
 90, 13086 Berlin, Station Friesickestraße Straßenbahn 12 & M13 / open through 10.12 / more info

 20.00 Conversas #5 @ Naunynstrasse 53

 WHY: The 5th evening of Conversas Berlin, the weekly series of informal meetings discussing various projects and interests, presents two new 'Coversadores'.
 Stephan Mörsch is a Berlin-based artist who will tell you more about the history and the current situation of the „Calais Jungle“ from the insider's perspective.
 Hossein Kheir will share some fascinating facts about bees and beekeeping in Berlin, and about Bienengarten - a community of experienced beekeepers working in Berlin.

 Naunynstrasse 53, 10999 Berlin, U Kottbusser Tor / more info